You can access my resume, reel, headshots, and agent info at the bottom of the home page.

 "John Raymond Barker as a Priest sang and acted well as did the other members of the cast who played various servants and townspeople..."

-Theatre Scene logo
+logo for Theatre Scene

 Joel Benjamin